h2oai/wave/website/widgets/form/table.md

 ## Text overflow

 By default, text that does not fit into the table cell is signaled to users with ellipsis (...).
-However, in some situations it is handy to change this behavior.
+However, you can change this with an `overflow` prop.
+Available options are:
+`tooltip`, `wrap`

-For that purpose there is an `overflow` prop.
-Available options are `tooltip` (shows whole text in tooltip when hovering over it) and `wrap` (shows the long text on multiple lines).
+- `'tooltip'`: shows the whole text in a tooltip when hovering over it
+- `'wrap'`: wraps the long text on multiple lines

 ```py
 q.page['example'] = ui.form_card(box='1 1 3 4', items=[